-Figure A75: FTR Funding by Control Area
+Figure A78: FTR Funding by Control Area

-At an aggregate level, MISO's FTRs were fully funded in 2023.
+At an aggregate level, MISO's FTRs were fully funded in 2024.
 However, it is important to examine funding at a more detailed level to understand where inconsistencies may exist between the FTR market and the day-ahead market.
 Examining funding by Local Balancing Authority (LBA) can illuminate any potential cost-shifting that may be occurring among participants.

-Figure A75 shows the monthly FTR surpluses and shortfalls (in both dollars and percentage terms) by LBA for 2023.
+Figure A78 shows the monthly FTR surpluses and shortfalls (in both dollars and percentage terms) by LBA for 2024.
 The LBAs are masked with sequential letters.
 The constraints in each LBA include all internal and MISO-coordinated M2M constraints.
 External M2M constraints are summarized by the coordinating RTO.

-Figure A75: FTR Funding by Control Area
+Figure A78: FTR Funding by Control Area

-Notes: Only includes control areas that are over- or under-funded by \$1.1MM.
+Note: Includes control areas over or under-funded by at least 1.1 million.

-Figure A76: Balancing Congestion Revenues and Costs
+Figure A79: Balancing Congestion Revenues and Costs